fish-shell/fish-shell/sphinx_doc_src/index.rst

 - ``status``, the `exit status <#variables-status>`_ of the last foreground job to exit.
 If the job was terminated through a signal, the exit status will be 128 plus the signal number.

-- ``pipestatus``, an array of exit statuses of all processes that made up the last executed pipe.
+- ``pipestatus``, a list of exit statuses of all processes that made up the last executed pipe.

 - ``USER``, the current username.
 This variable can be changed by the user.